New Work / Current Exhibitions

 Mariposa (22)Mariposa expands the artists' media to acrylic ink and mixed media on cradled wood panels.
 New work addresses change, transformation and the flow of energy that supports stepping into uncertainty.
 Mariposa is also a street in San Francisco near Patter's new studio.
 The studio is at the confluence of the Potrero Hill neighborhood, the NEW Mission Bay University district and the growing DogPatch Art community.

 Acrylic ink on polypropylene is an innovative technique discovered and unveiled in 2007 at Masterworks Institute in San Francisco.
 These gestural contemporary pieces have been shown widely and collected by museums and private collectors in the US.

 Intimate pieces incorporate themes such as exploration of emotional landscapes, eclipses, and global turbulence.
 These compact pieces act as road maps for the large and mural sized work, as the artist explores new methods in her practice.

-2010 October Patter created FLOWER MANDALA at the Unilever campus in Trumbull CT.
-The Mandala was created in concentric circles of 500 individually placed fresh flowers.
-This mindful work was dedicated to recognizing beauty and compassion.
+Patter has created FLOWER MANDALA installations since 2003.
+Those large-scale projects have been commissioned by Unilever for their campus and JPMorgan Chase for their Project Space.
+Initially created with concentric circles of 500+ individually placed fresh flowers, these mindful works were dedicated to recognizing beauty and developing compassion.
 Installations created with natural materials such as flowers, tumbled glass and rock, connect interior thoughts on interdependence and impermanence to the larger natural world.
 See more in PROJECTS.